ranakroychowdhury/ranakroychowdhury.github.io/_pages/about.md

 [August 2023] <a href="https://dl.acm.org/doi/abs/10.1145/3583780.3615101" target="_blank">Unleashing the Power of Shared Label Structures for Human Activity Recognition</a> has been accepted to <b>CIKM</b> '23.

 [June 2023] Returned to Amazon Web Services (AWS) AI as an Applied Scientist II Intern at the Speech Science Group.
-Worked on Music LLMs.
+Worked on <a href="https://drive.google.com/file/d/16NjpxmD0jBrt5pMuOHI_o3mjkrVfYeRE/view?usp=sharing" target="_blank">MusicLLM</a>.

 <!--